dEAduction/dEAduction/CONTRIBUTING.md

 ```

 Both those types of comments *must* have a blank line just before and right
 after them.
-They are good for titles but bad for explanations.
-Use as few words
+They are good for titles but bad for explanations so be as succinct
 as possible.

-> If you use Vim, consider the addon
+> If you use Vim, consider using the addon
 [UltiSnips](https://github.com/sirver/UltiSnips) to efficiently add headers.
 Ready-to-use snippets are available in
 [`tools/Vimconfig/UltiSnips/python.snippets/deaduction.snippets`](https://github.com/dEAduction/dEAduction/blob/dev/start-coex/tools/Vimconfig/UltiSnips/python.snippets/deaduction.snippets).